dr-crunch/nullification-loops/compendium/pieces-jointes/README.md

 * JCEUA Submission[^10] : Structured Review of EU Affairs Dimensions, 2006–2026.
 Submitted to the Joint Committee on European Union Affairs March 9th, 2026
 * Seanad Select Committee on EU Scrutiny and Transparency Submission[^seanad] : Structural Non-Governance, the Council Presidency, and the Limits of Acknowledgment Under EU Regulation 2021/821 and Standing Order 115(1)(a),March 11th, 2026

+Formal Pre-Litigation & Notices

+* Final Pre-Litigation Notice: The February 2026 ultimatum to the Oireachtas Clerk regarding constitutional breaches and the "Silence Veto."
+* DRI - Structural Accountability Failure: A request for a third-party observation from Democracy Reporting International regarding Ireland's breach of "Good Administration" standards.
+* Notice to the Seanad Select Committee on EU Scrutiny and Transparency[^notice]

+Ministerial & Executive Correspondence

+* Letters to Commissioner McGrath: Documentation of unanswered requests for executive coordination sent to the EU Commission (Nov 2025 – Feb 2026).
+* Memorandum for Government: A repackaged framework for O.R. governance intended for full Cabinet review, addressing the 19-year failure loop.

 [Governmentality 2026 Repository](https://drive.google.com/drive/u/0/folders/1lvFwZwWpRR2tC4BwsdeR8X0Dxk2mmAwo)